Curved Page Divider

 Healthcare and Medical Needs

 Children in the foster care system frequently have unmet medical needs.
 They might miss regular check-ups, vaccinations, or relevant medical treatments.
 It is crucial to solve these issues promptly.
-In Virginia, foster parents will be accountable for ensuring that children receive the necessary medical services, such as dental, vision, and mental health.
+In Virginia, foster parents will be responsible for ensuring that children receive the necessary medical services, including dental, vision, and mental health care.
 Continuous medical check-ups ensure that any chronic illnesses, developmental disabilities, or other health problems are detected.

 Nutrition and Hygiene

-Adequate nutrition and hygiene are essential for a child's proper physical growth.
+Adequate nutrition and hygiene are essential for a child's physical growth.
 Foster children can come from homes with limited access to food or unsatisfactory hygiene.
-The role of the foster parents is to ensure balanced meals, good hygiene, and healthy routines that help the children's health and wellness.
+The role of foster parents is to ensure balanced meals, good hygiene, and healthy routines that promote the children's overall wellness.

 Emotional and Psychological Needs